 LEARN TO SKI OR SNOWBOARD AND DISCOVER THE FUN!

-Here at Porters, we have fantastic terrain and lifts suited for beginner and intermediate skiers and boarders.
+Here at Porters, we have fantastic terrain and lifts suited for beginner skiers and boarders.
 Our beginners carpet lift and expansive beginners area is perfect for first timers, while the Platter lift and intermediate area is the perfect transition before moving onto the Easy Rider chair lift and further up the ski area.

 - Lift Pass – a beginners lift pass to use the lifts

 - Lesson – 2 hour level 1 group lesson with a fully qualified instructor

 Please make sure you get to the ski area at least one hour before your lesson starts.
 (You need to turn up for your class 5 minutes before it begins).
 Note that all group lessons take place at the beginners' carpet lift.

 For Lessons higher than level 1 please check our group and private lesson options here or ask our team at the ticket office.

 If you have any queries regarding our rates, please contact us for more information.

 Participating in snow-sports opens a whole new world of possibilities to enjoy endless winter fun.
 But everyone agrees, your first experience at a mountain can be a bit overwhelming.
 We realise this, so to help make your first mountain experience enjoyable, we've put together this guide to help you navigate your first day on the slopes.

 This section offers information to help you be well prepared for your day on the slopes.
 We also offer a few guidelines regarding strategies for refuelling your body and maintaining your comfort level while on the mountain.